Skip to content

 Band performing on an outdoor stage at night with a large crowd watching.
 A statue is visible in the background under blue lighting.

-Rock out with three days of free live music by local and regional bands, honoring the men and women of the military at Live! on Atlantic’s Salute to Summer, at the Virginia Beach Oceanfront.
-A “Heroes Walk’ display will stretch from 16th Street going north with original essays from local high school students honoring these service men and women.
+Rock out with three days of free live music from local bands at Live! on Atlantic’s Memorial Day Weekend Salute to Summer at the Virginia Beach Oceanfront.
+A “Heroes Walk” display will stretch north from 16th Street along the Boardwalk, featuring original essays from local Virginia Beach high school students honoring service members and sharing stories from U.S. history.

 There no shortage of ways to celebrate Memorial Day Weekend in Virginia Beach, and get your summer started the right way.
 Plan your Memorial Day Weekend getaway now!